mtxpt/dcp-api/dcp_vendor_api.md

 ### 1.6.3.
 Place Order

-- Place Order by quote id.
+- Place Order by quote id,before place order will call quote api to get a quote.

 - The timeout for this interface call is 2000ms.
 Peak QPS: 50.